elotusteam/challenges/backend.md

    the received file data to a temporary file in /tmp.

    - Before accepting any data, you should check authorization (token generate via feature 1) is valid and the content type of the uploaded file is an image.
-If the submission is bad, please return a 403 HTTP error code.
+If the submission is bad, please return an error.
 Images larger than 8 megabytes should also be rejected.

    - Write the image metadata (content type, size, etc) to a database of your